eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 - To save you time, the majority of the requirements here are already implemented for you, and the remainder can be easily implemented using methods of the Asteroid class.
 - Asteroid Suggested Style: height: 62px; width: 62px;

-### Shields and portals appear at certain time intervals (15 points)
+### Shields and Portals (15 points)

-- A portal spawns every 15 seconds and disappears 5 seconds after it was spawned.
+- A portal spawns every 6 seconds and disappears 3 seconds after it was spawned.
-- A shield spawns every 10 seconds and disappears 5 seconds after it was spawned.
+- A shield spawns every 9 seconds and disappears 3 seconds after it was spawned.
 - The location of the portal and shield on the board is random and should be contained entirely within the dimensions of the board.
 - It is okay for the portals and shields to appear over the scoreboard.
-- The asteroids, portals, shields, and player should all roughly appear to be around a similar size.
+- The asteroids, portals, shields, and rocket should all roughly appear to be around a similar size.

+### Rocket (20 points)

-### A rocket (controlled by the user) with the goal of traveling through portals (20 points)
+- The rocket is controlled by the player, whose goal is to travel through portals and avoid being hit by asteroids.

-- The rocket should not be able to be moving "behind the scenes" when it is not visible on the screen (i.e., when it is not on the gameplay page).
+- The rocket should not be moving "behind the scenes" when it is not visible on the screen (i.e., when it is not on the gameplay page).
 - The rocket moves up/down/left/right, controlled by the keyboard arrow keys.
-- The player can only move within the game board and should not be able to exit the board.
+- The rocket can only move within the game board and should not be able to exit the board.
 - When the rocket comes into contact with an asteroid without a shield:
-    - Change the player gif to "player_touched.gif" and play the "die" audio.
+    - Change the rocket's image to "player_touched.gif" and play the "die" audio.
-    - The player and all asteroids should immediately stop moving, and stay at their current position for 2 seconds.
+    - The rocket and all asteroids should immediately stop moving, and stay at their current position for 2 seconds.
     - Then, transition to the "game over" page.
 - When the rocket comes into contact with an asteroid with a shield:
-    - The player loses the shield (and the asteroid can be removed if you want)
+    - The rocket loses the shield (and the asteroid can be removed if you want)
-    - The game continues unless the player comes into contact with an asteroid without a shield
+    - The game continues
 - When the rocket comes into contact with a shield:
-    - The player obtains a shield.
+    - The rocket obtains a shield.
-    - The gif of the player now has a shield on.
+    - The image of the rocket now has a shield on ("player_shielded*.gif").
-    - Play sound for when the player collects an item.
+    - Play the "collect" audio.
 - When the rocket comes into contact with a portal:
     - The level increases by 1.
     - The asteroid's speed increases by 0.5 (i.e. current speed *= 1.5).
     - The danger increases by 2.
-    - Play sound for when the player collects an item.
+    - Play the "collect" audio.
-- When you hold down an arrow key, the player should keep moving in that direction until you stop holding down the key.
+- When the player holds down an arrow key, the rocket should keep moving in that direction until the player stops holding down the key.
-- The player should be able to move in two directions at the same time, such as moving left and down from pressing the left and down arrow keys.
+- The rocket should be able to move in two directions at the same time, such as moving left and down from pressing the left and down arrow keys.
 Basically, you should be able to move in diagonal directions.
     - You do not need to worry about what happens when the player presses 2 keys with opposite directions or more than 2 keys simultaneously.
+- The rocket should be moving "smoothly" (see [overview video](#objective)).
-- When the player is moving in a particular direction:
+- When the rocket is moving in a particular direction:
-    - The blinking light of the spaceship/player should be pointing in that direction.
+    - The blinking light of the rocket should be pointing in that direction.
         - This can be done by using different player gifs for each of the directions.
-    - If the player is moving diagonally, pick one direction the blinking light should point towards.
+    - If the rocket is moving diagonally, pick one direction the blinking light should point towards.
-    - When the player is not moving, the blinking light should be in the center
+    - When the rocket is not moving, the blinking light should be in the center.
-- The exact speed of the player is up to you but it should be consistent in all directions.
+- The exact speed of the rocket is up to you but it should be consistent in all directions.
     - You may choose whether the speed of the diagonal directions to be the same or different from the non-diagonal directions.

 ### Scoreboard (5 points)